-- Be sure to place the gear shift in neutral before cruising in shallow water or while tilting up the outboard motor. - Return the outboard motor to its normal position as soon as the boat is back in deeper water.
+- WARNING: - The tilt lock mechanism does not work while the shallow water cruising system is being used.
+Run the boat at the lowest possible speed to avoid the outboard motor being lifted out of the water, resulting in loss of control. - Return the outboard motor to its normal position as soon as the boat is back in deeper water.